wkrueger/nextpress/README.md

 Also currently available:

 - `node build compileServer` (typescript watch task for the server code)

+There will be two `tsconfig.json`s around.
+The one on the root is invoked by next.js when you start the server.
+The one inside the `server` folder needs to be manually built.

 Server (compiled) will be available at `./nextpress/index.js`.
 The first time you run it it may complain something and create an `envfile.env` which you should edit.